celsocesila/lattice-monitoring-framework1.0/README.md

 ```
 restconsole.localport = 6666
 ```
-is the port where the controller will listen for HTTP control requests coming from the orchestration layer (i.e., IMoS).
+is the port where the controller will listen for HTTP control requests.
 ```
 probes.package = eu.fivegex.appl.probes
 probes.suffix = Probe